 , etc.), but not with "Slant-face" and "Band-wing" subfamilies (Gomphocerinae

-Two rows of immovable spine on hind tibiae relatively large and stout; both the inner and outer immovable spine present at tip of the hind tibia (North American exception is Spaniacris deserticola with only the inner spine at tip).
+Two rows of immovable spines on hind tibiae relatively large and stout; both the inner and outer immovable spine present at tip of the hind tibia (North American exception is Spaniacris deserticola with only the inner spine at tip).
 Other subfamilies in North America have only the inner, not the outer.
 Don't confuse with longer pair of movable spurs or "calcaria" at tip of femur below the immovable spines.

 Two basal lobes of the hind femur approximately the same length--compare other Acrididae, where dorsal lobe is usually larger and longer.(Orthoptera of the Northern Great Plains

 Hind femora generally slender, often smallish and looking rather undersized.
-However, among North American genera not a consistant trait, being noticeably short only in Phrynotettix (though a little under-sized in Romalea & Taeniopoda); not particularly slender in Dracotettix & Phrynotettix; and, noticeably large and thickened in Brachystola.
+However, among North American genera not a consistent trait, being noticeably short only in Phrynotettix (though a little under-sized in Romalea & Taeniopoda); not particularly slender in Dracotettix & Phrynotettix; and, noticeably large and thickened in Brachystola.